Quick links to the models mentioned on this page:

 Similar speakers are the T1862; as T1234 but no plastic cover, and T1279; as T1234 but with the VOX/JMI colouration and label

-The date of entry into the Celestion log book shows 6th May 1966, however I have owned several examples earlier than this, and I know they date back to at least Feb 66 (see photo below).
+The date of entry into the Celestion log book shows 6th May 1966, however I have owned several examples earlier than this, and I have recently seen one example dating back to Dec 1965.
 Originally they looked very similar to the T1134 with just the gold Rola Thames Ditton labels on the back, but with the standard solder terminals.
 The familiar green covers appear very soon after this around March / April 66.

 The first T1217’s had a power handling of 25 watts and had welvic doping on both sides of the cone.
 Around late 1967, the doping on the back of the cone was phased out, roughly the same time the voice coils were upgraded by 5 watts.

 T1281 & T1534 (16 Ohm) & T1460 (8 Ohm)

 I am including T1281 and T1534 together here because they are basically the same speaker.
 According to ‘dr.decibel’ at Celestion.com, the T1281 is the Marshall labelled version, and T1534 is the standard Celestion label version.
 These are the G12H model with the 55Hz cones.

 The T1281 first appears around September 1966, and was an exclusive model to Marshall.
 They were used in the 100 logo 4×12 cabs (model 1982).
 It is regarded by many as “the Hendrix speaker” because he can clearly be seen using these cabs in old footage.